-Zoe Schlossmacher, a 20-year-old Singaporean student, pays approximately GBP£29,000 (SGD$52,049) per year for her education in Veterinary Science at the University of Bristol.
+Zoe Schlossmacher, a 19-year-old Singaporean student, pays approximately GBP£29,000 (SGD$52,049) per year for her education in Veterinary Science at the University of Bristol.

-Although she’s stayed put in Bristol, England, she has not been able to attend classes on campus when the country entered three separate lockdowns, the first of which began on Oct 31 2020.
-As of now, she is still learning from home as movement restrictions are still in place to curb the spread of the deadlier coronavirus variant.
+Although she’s stayed put in Bristol, England, she has been able to attend fewer classes on campus as the country has entered three separate lockdowns, the first of which began on Mar 23 2020.
+As of now, most of her lessons are home-based as movement restrictions are still in place to curb the spread of the potentially deadlier coronavirus variant.

-In between the lockdowns, she was allowed to go to the school’s libraries and clinical skills labs for a few practicals.
+During these lockdowns, she has been allowed to go to the school’s libraries and clinical skills labs for practicals twice a week, which is less frequent than usual.
 However, she feels that her school fees should be reduced as “there is still not sufficient face-to-face teaching to justify the amount being paid by students, especially international [students]”.